California county routes in zone A: A18

-County Route A18 or Lake Boulevard is a road in Shasta County on the State Scenic Highway System connecting SR 273 (as well as Interstate 5 and SR 299) in Redding and Shasta Dam.
+County Route A18 (CR A18), or Lake Boulevard, is a road in Shasta County, California, United States, on the State Scenic Highway System connecting SR 273 (as well as Interstate 5 and SR 299) in Redding to Shasta Dam.

+The southern end of CR A18 was the location of the only Shopko in the entire state of California, in Redding, which opened in 1989.
+The store was shuttered on May 5, 2019, as part of the chain's bankruptcy and liquidation.